andrakis/jorconsole/README.md

 	npm install

-Recompile and run the emulator using:
+Run the emulator using:

-	./run
+	node index

 What works
 ----------

 This version, based upon the latest jor1k, currently boots to the shell and waits for input.
-However, the keyboard handling is not finished yet, resulting in a segfault, or nothing happening.

-In addition, applications such as 'top' will run once and then appears to crash the emulator.
+It can run any programs compiled for OR1K.

 What does not work
 ------------------

-* Keyboard input
 * Networking
-* Stability

 Little Tricks